isobarbaric/TruthGuard/README.md

 - **Newspaper3k** package: to extract complete news articles.

 ## Methodology
-My journey began with using MediaBiasFactCheck's classifications as a guide to target websites flagged as pro-science or conspiracy-themed.
-I developed a custom "searcher" scraper, empowered by Beautiful Soup, to extract metadata about the latest COVID-19 articles from these sites.
+My journey started with identifying websites labeled as pro-science or conspiracy-themed using MediaBiasFactCheck.
+To gather data, I built a custom scraper with Beautiful Soup that pulled metadata from the latest COVID-19 articles on these sites.

-Next, the Newspaper3k module came into play, retrieving the full text of the articles deemed relevant.
-Following this, our dataset underwent rigorous processing.
-We employed the Spacy module and regular expressions to refine our textual data, removing extraneous elements like dates, links, and stop words, and performing lemmatization for a cleaner, more analyzable text.
+Using Newspaper3k, I retrieved the full text of relevant articles.
+The data was then cleaned and refined with SpaCy and regular expressions—removing dates, links, stop words, and applying lemmatization to create a more analyzable dataset.

-We then harnessed the power of the state-of-the-art 'word2vec-google-news-300' Word2Vec model, generating precise word embeddings for each article.
-This key step utilized a model trained on news articles, ensuring high relevance and accuracy in understanding the nuances of our dataset.
+To capture the semantic meaning of each article, I applied the pre-trained Word2Vec Google News (300d) model, generating embeddings that reflected the nuanced language of news content.

-Finally, we split our data into training and test sets.
-Various machine learning models from the Sci-kit Learn library - including Logistic Regression, Support Vector Machine, Linear Discriminant Analysis, Naive Bayes, and Decision Tree Classifier - were trained, tested, and evaluated to achieve optimal classification performance.

-TruthGuard stands as a testament to the power of combining advanced NLP techniques and machine learning to illuminate the truth in a world overwhelmed with misinformation.
+Finally, I split the dataset into training and test sets and trained multiple machine learning models from Scikit-learn—including Logistic Regression, Support Vector Machine, Linear Discriminant Analysis, Naive Bayes, and Decision Tree Classifier.
+Each model was evaluated to identify the most effective approach for accurately classifying articles.TruthGuard stands as a testament to the power of combining advanced NLP techniques and machine learning to illuminate the truth in a world overwhelmed with misinformation.